 Wherever you are - online works!

 Some coaches say that remote coaching, virtual coaching or cross cultural coaching online has less impact than analogue f2f coaching.
-With more than 15 years of experience in virtual coaching, we believe that the availability of the coach for the coachee increases.
-Smaller units and quicker scheduling are possible.

 We have a different opinion.
 Even in virtual space, closeness can be established between client and coach and an emotional space can be created in which an interpersonal trust relationship develops in a short time.